boxvc/NVIDIA-Jobs/Senior_Software_Program_Manager_Customer_Program.md

-#### 招聘的职位为：Senior Software Program Manager - Customer Program - Shanghai, China
+#### Senior Software Program Manager - Customer Program - Shanghai, China

 #### We are now looking for a Senior Software Program Manager - Customer Program!
 In this role, you will work on one of our key Automotive customer programs.
 You will provide the leadership for the software program team, guide the direction of the program and coordinate with other internal teams, as well as tracking and managing customer relationship.

 ___
-##### 加入这个团队，你将在宽松平等的氛围中：
+##### What you'll be doing：

 - As software leader for a customer program you will be interfacing to key OEMs/T1s on all SW aspects related to a program - tracking requirements, releases, issues, coordinating technical workshops (including board bringup), and handling of escalations.
 One of the most important responsibilities of this position is to ensure that customer experience with the program team adds new value to their overall relationship with NVIDIA.